Cal Quantrill

 Cal Quantrill Bio

 Cal Paul Quantrill (born February 10, 1995) is a Canadian professional baseball pitcher who is currently a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, Cleveland Indians / Guardians, Colorado Rockies, Miami Marlins, and Atlanta Braves.
-Quantrill played college baseball for the Stanford Cardinal.
-He was selected in the first round of the 2016 MLB draft by the Padres and made his MLB debut with them in 2019.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Cleveland Indians / Guardians, Colorado Rockies, Miami Marlins, Atlanta Braves, and Texas Rangers.
+A first-round pick in the 2016 MLB draft, Quantrill made his major league debut with the Padres in 2019 and went on to spend several seasons as a starting pitcher in the American League.

 Early Life and Background